cksystemsteaching/selfie/README.md

 where `4 * (3 * (2 * 1))` is obviously equal to `4 * 3 * 2 * 1`, again due to the associativity of multiplication.
 In general, we would need to use *structural induction* to argue that the *inductive step* `factorial(n) == n * factorial(n - 1)` for all `n > 1` as asserted by the `if` or *termination* condition `n > 1` together with the *base case* `factorial(1) == 1` do indeed compute the factorial of a positive integer `n`.
 The key intuition for showing termination is that the procedure recurses on instances of the problem whose size is *monotonically* decreasing (here `n - 1`), similar to the iterative version, and that there exists a *smallest* instance that is thus always eventually reached (here value `1`).
 Note that the code again works for `n == 0` as well.

 So, the iterative and recursive versions of `factorial` compute the same function.
 What about performance?
 As it turns out, the recursive version also runs in linear time in the value of `n`, just like the iterative version.
 In fact, given an integer value for `n`, the iterative version performs exactly as many loop iterations as the recursive version calls itself recursively.
+There is a difference though which is the *spatial performance* of the two versions, that is, the amount of memory needed to run the code.
+The iterative version only requires *constant space*, that is, a constant amount of memory, independent of the input, namely to store the values of `n` and `f`.
+The recursive version, however, requires *linear space* in the value of `n` because it needs to remember all values from `n` down to `2` during recursion.
+Our example with `4 * (3 * (2 * 1))` shows that.
+Before we can multiply `4` by `(3 * (2 * 1))` we need to multiply `3` by `(2 * 1)` which in turn we can only do after multiplying `2` by `1`.
+This is a serious drawback of the recursive version, especially for large values of `n`.
+The good news, however, is that in some cases we can change the recursive version such that it only requires constant space while still using a special form of recursion called *tail recursion*.
+Consider the following code which computes exactly the same function as the iterative and recursive versions but only requires constant space to run:

 ```
 int tail_recursive(int f, int n) {